Measles: History

-The 1846 measles outbreak in the Faroe Islands was unusual for being well-studied.
+The 1846 measles outbreak in the Faroe Islands was unusual for being well studied.
 Measles had not been seen on the islands for 60 years, so almost no residents had any acquired immunity.
 Three-quarters of the residents got sick, and more than 100 (1–2%) died from it before the epidemic burned itself out.
 Peter Ludvig Panum observed the outbreak and determined that measles was spread through direct contact of contagious people with people who had never had measles.
+He elucidated the immunity conferred by illness as well as its incubation period by studying this outbreak.

 Measles killed 20 percent of Hawaii's population in the 1850s.
 In 1875, measles killed over 40,000 Fijians, approximately one-third of the population.
 In the 19th century, the disease killed more than half of the Great Andamanese population.
-Seven to eight million children are thought to have died from measles each year before the vaccine was introduced.

 In 1914, a statistician for the Prudential Insurance Company estimated from a survey of 22 countries that 1% of all deaths in the temperate zone were caused by measles.
 He observed also that 1–6% of cases of measles ended fatally, the difference depending on age (0–3 being the worst), social conditions (e.g. overcrowded tenements) and pre-existing health conditions.

+Vaccination

-In 1954, the virus causing the disease was isolated from a 13-year-old boy from the United States, David Edmonston, and adapted and propagated on chick embryo tissue culture.
-The World Health Organization recognizes eight clades, named A, B, C, D, E, F, G, and H. Twenty-three strains of the measles virus have been identified and designated within these clades.
-While at Merck, Maurice Hilleman developed the first successful vaccine.
-Licensed vaccines to prevent the disease became available in 1963.
+Prior to the introduction of vaccines, more than 2 million deaths and 30 million cases were estimated to occur annually around the world.
+In 1954, John Enders and Thomas C. Peebles isolated the measles virus from a 13-year-old boy from the United States, David Edmonston.
+Enders was one of the researchers experienced with propagating poliovirus, paving the way for the Salk vaccine, and used similar techniques to grow the Edmonston strain in human kidney tissue, then amniotic membrane tissue culture, and finally chick embryo culture.
+This created a virus capable of replicating and generating immunity, but not of causing disease, a process called attenuation.
+While at Merck, Maurice Hilleman used the Edmonston B strain to develop the first successful measles vaccine, which became widely available in the United States in 1963.
 An improved measles vaccine became available in 1968.
-Measles as an endemic disease was eliminated from the United States in 2000, but continues to be reintroduced by international travelers.
-In 2019 there were at least 1,241 cases of measles in the United States distributed across 31 states, with over three quarters in New York.
+The measles vaccine was combined with the mumps vaccine and rubella vaccine, which are similar live vaccines given at the same ages, to create the MMR vaccine.
+It was licensed for use in the United States in 1971.
+The MMR vaccine was combined with the varicella vaccine to create the MMRV vaccine, which was licensed in 2005.